planet-community/planet-devices-wiki-prs/wiki/Astro-rooting.md

 ## Unlock the bootloader

 Before following any of the rooting methods below, you need to unlock the bootloader, so the kernel (AKA boot image) that's rooted will be able to boot.
-The Astro will be soft-bricked if you use an unsigned boot image such as those mentioned below (i.e. anything other than a stock (unmodified) one from Planet Computers).
+Otherwise, the Astro will be soft-bricked if you use an unsigned boot image such as those mentioned below (i.e. anything other than a stock (unmodified) one from Planet Computers).

 Use the Astro's bottom/right USB port to connect to your computer.